layer-3/docs/docs/legacy/offering.md

 ### **For Retail Investors and Traders**

-* Access to audited, licensed, and trusted brokers&#x20;
+* Access to audited, licensed, and trusted brokers
 * Access to multiple assets from various chains
-* User-friendly UI with familiar features to centralized exchanges&#x20;
+* User-friendly UI with familiar features to centralized exchanges
 * Funds are protected by professional third-party custodians and smart contracts

 ### **For Market Makers**